MicrosoftDocs/azure-devops-docs/docs/boards/sprints/forecast.md

 ## Determine the velocity needed to complete all items in the backlog

 Another way to use the forecast tool is to enter different velocity values until all the backlog items are completed within a given set of sprints.
-This provides an estimate of what velocity is required to complete your backlog of items.
+This forecast provides an estimate of what velocity is required to complete your backlog of items.

-You can then assess the delta between the current team's velocity and the required velocity to determine what additional resources are required to meet production demands within a required time.
+You can then assess the delta between the current team's velocity and the required velocity.
+The delta helps determine what other resources are required to meet production demands within a required time.

-## Try this next
+## Next steps

 > [!div class="nextstepaction"]
 > [Assign work to a sprint](assign-work-sprint.md)